AlgoLab/clib/Readme.md

     help <cmd>           Display help for cmd
 ```

 Create a directory for your project.
-Create a deps dir for your dependencies.
+Create a dir called deps for your dependencies.
+Create a dir called src for your source files.
 You can use

 ```